m3data/collective-futurecrafting/_craft/index.md

 <div class="container">
   <div class="section-heading">
     <h2>Patterns at different scales</h2>
-    <p>The patterns of circles are ancient and grounded in all our ancestral ways of knowing, being, learning and imagining as Earthians indigenous to this planet.</p>
+    <p>Grounded in all our ancestral ways of knowing, being, learning and imagining as Earthians indigenous to this planet.</p>
   </div>
   <p>In nature, the most resilient systems are not rigid hierarchies but interconnected networks—adaptive, decentralised, and deeply relational.
 As Merlin Sheldrake demonstrates in <a href="https://www.goodreads.com/book/show/52668915-entangled-life" target="_blank">Entangled Life</a>, mycelial networks exemplify how interconnected systems can sustain entire ecosystems through nutrient-sharing and mutual support, even in challenging environments.
 These principles are echoed in Donella Meadows’ <a href="https://www.goodreads.com/book/show/3828902-thinking-in-systems" target="_blank">Thinking in Systems</a>, where feedback loops, self-organising structures, and distributed decision-making are expressed as central to resilience and adaptability.</p>